Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 Log into [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) using your credentials and create tables, load data, and setup Snowflake internal stages as described below.

-***IMP: If you use different names for objects created in this section, be sure to update scripts and code in the following sections accordingly.***
+***IMPORTANT: If you use different names for objects created in this section, be sure to update scripts and code in the following sections accordingly.***

 Run the following SQL commands to create the warehouse, database and schema.